 Lately the rate of paid memberships has approached almost 1 million per quarter – adding 798,000 new subscribers in the past quarter alone (or 57,000 new customers each week) – which means that total number of subscribers has now reached 18 million since the CC product line replaced Creative Suite in June 2013.

-Prior to the launch of CC, Adobe had an installed base of 12.8 million customers using different versions of the older CS tools, which had been built up over a decade… The latest subscription figures show that they have attained well over half that user base for the new Creative Cloud products in the space of just a few years, at a steadily faster pace – a rather impressive uptake.
+Prior to the launch of CC, Adobe had an installed base of 12.8 million customers using different versions of the older CS tools, which had been built up over a decade… The latest subscription figures show that they have attained over two-thirds that user base for the new Creative Cloud products in the space of just a few years, at a steadily faster pace – a rather impressive uptake.

 With the way thing are going, it is highly possible that Creative Cloud paid membership could surpass the previous 13 million user base entirely within just two more years.
 That is very powerful, because all subscribers would be running and collaborating with the same creative software release, the latest-and-greatest available.

 Adobe stopped selling CS6 online but the Creative Cloud compares favorably on almost all measures and is one of the company’s highest-rated major products ever – likely because it gives access to almost everything they make, all for one easy price with no steep upfront costs.